AldoS/jreviews-pagination/README.md

 # jreviews-pagination
-Jreviews Pagination with first &amp; last page Jreviews is Plugin of Wordpress
+Jreviews Pagination with first &amp; last page.
+Jreviews is Plugin of Wordpress